pingcap/tispark/docs/design/2022-02-28-dsv2-support.md

 ## Test Design

-Need to pass the currently IT.
+Need to pass the current IT.